Getting Started With NSX ALB: Part-3-NSX-T Integration

 To register NSX-T with Avi Controller, login to Avi Controller and navigate to Infrastructure > Clouds > Create > NSX-T Cloud.

-- Specify Object name prefix.
-Avi controller is going to create few objects in NSX-T using this prefix.
-Note that hyphen is not supported in prefix name.
+• Specify the object name prefix.
+The Avi controller is going to create a few objects in NSX-T using this prefix.
+Note that a hyphen is not supported in the prefix name.

-- Provide NSX-T manager IP address and select the credentials which we created in the previous step.
+• Provide the NSX-T manager IP address and select the credentials that you created in the previous step.

-- On a successful connection, you will get to choose the transport zone.
-Select overlay transport zone here.
+• On a successful connection, you will get to choose the transport zone.
+Select the overlay transport zone here.

-- For the management network segment for Avi SE VM, select the Tier-1 gateway and the logical segment that we created previously.
+• For the management network segment for the Avi SE VM, select the Tier-1 gateway and the logical segment that we created previously.

-- For Data Network, click on Add and again select Tier-1 gateway and correct logical segment.
+• For the Data Network, click on Add and again select Tier-1 gateway and the correct logical segment.

-To add vCenter server with Avi Controller, click on Add.
+To add a vCenter server with the Avi Controller, click on Add.

-Provide name for the vCenter server.
-If we have vCenter already integrated with NSX-T, we should find vCenter IP address in the drop-down menu.
+Provide a name for the vCenter server.
+If we have vCenter already integrated with NSX-T, we should find the vCenter IP address in the drop-down menu.

-Leave IPAM Profile empty as of now and hit save.
+Leave the IPAM profile empty as of now and hit save.
+The IPAM profile must be attached later.

 The status of the newly added NSX-T cloud will change to green in some time.